 The Attorney's Office is responsible for all juvenile prosecution in Nicollet County, from petty offenses like curfew violations to very serious offenses such as homicides and criminal sexual conduct.

 Most juvenile cases remain in the Juvenile Court, and the Attorney's Office seeks dispositions, or sentences, that focus on maintaining public safety through programming to help the juvenile address the issues that led to the behavior.
 In Juvenile Court, the disposition is handled where the juvenile resides.
 It is important to ensure that the juvenile receives proper programming to promote rehabilitation and prevent future delinquent behavior.

 The rehabilitation tools available within the juvenile justice system include: Community service hours; curfew restrictions; drug abuse education or treatment; imposition of fines; loss of privileges such as cell phones or driver’s licenses; probation; payment of restitution; mental health services; sex offender treatment; and out-of-home placements if other interventions are not successful or would not keep the community safe.

 The seriousness or the violence of the offense as well as the juvenile's prior delinquent behavior can result in the prosecutor filing a motion for the juvenile to be treated as an Extended Jurisdiction Juvenile or to be certified as an adult.

 Drug & Alcohol Use

 One of the challenges facing the juvenile justice system is the increase of drug and alcohol use by juveniles.
-The juveniles seen in Juvenile Court increasingly are chemically dependent, either on alcohol, on street drugs (marijuana, cocaine, methamphetamine), or prescription drugs (traded between students or found in family member's drug cabinets).
+The juveniles seen in Juvenile Court increasingly are chemically dependent, with a dug of choice of alcohol, street drugs (marijuana, cocaine, methamphetamine), or prescription drugs (traded between students or found in family member's drug cabinets).
 The juvenile system focuses on intervening as soon as possible for these juveniles.